MuhLibri/Face-Recognition-with-Eigenface/README.md

-# Algeo02-21047
+# Human Face Recognition Using Eigen Face
 ## Summary
-Aplikasi ini merupakan aplikasi pengenalan wajah (Face Recognition) yang menggunakan teknik Eigenface dan metode dekomposisi QR.
-Pada aplikasi ini, perlu dimasukkan 2 buah file yaitu file folder berisi dataset training image dan file kedua yaitu file test face yang akan dicari hasilnya.
+This application is a face recognition application that uses Eigenface technique and QR decomposition method.
+In this application, two files need to be inputted: the first file is a folder containing the training image dataset, and the second file is the test face file for which the results will be searched.

 ## Technologies Used
 - Python 3.10.7